barvian/tw-reset/README.md

 <h1 class="text-black text-opacity-50">...</h1>
 ```

 These utilities have been removed from Tailwind documentation, replaced by the [newer opacity modifier syntax](https://tailwindcss.com/docs/upgrade-guide#new-opacity-modifier-syntax).
 They'll be disabled by default in Tailwind v4, so `tw-reset` also disables them by default.
-This has the pleasant side effect of slightly reducing your CSS bundle size and simplifying your color output:
+This has the pleasant side effect of slightly reducing your CSS bundle size and simplifying the color output:

 ```diff
 .border-white {